dylanbyars/website/README.md

 # Personal Website & FreshRSS Setup

 ## Overview
-This setup serves a static website at the root path (`/`) and FreshRSS at `/freshrss` using Nginx as a reverse proxy.
+This setup serves a static website at the root path (`/`) using Nginx as a reverse proxy.
 Docker containers with custom networking ensure secure communication between services.

 ## Key Components

 ### Docker Services
 - **Nginx**: Reverse proxy and static file server
-- **FreshRSS**: RSS reader application
-- **Networks**: Internal backend network for service isolation

 # TODO:
 - [ ] what's the difference between a `/public` dir and a `build` dir?